• Skip to primary navigation

 How to reheat cinnamon rolls

-You can store them in an airtight container at room temperature for about 2 days or in the refrigerator for up to 5-6 days.
+You can store them in the refrigerator for up to about 5-6 days.

 Can I use dry active yeast?